halid-durakovic/heimdall/README.md

 });
 ```

-If you download the source and start up the Example.IIS project followed by running the NodeJs example at the following location:
+Download the source and start up the Example.IIS project followed by running the NodeJs example at the following location:

 [https://github.com/cryosharp/heimdall/blob/master/Example.Client.NodeJs/app.js](https://github.com/cryosharp/heimdall/blob/master/Example.Client.NodeJs/app.js)

+###The Pure Js Client

+Here is another example of a Heimdall client that runs in a browser.
+Very useful if you are doing web development.